badgeteam/website/content/en/docs/Badges/MCH2022/software-development/micropython/introduction.md

 That was easy
 ```

+*If you are having problems connecting to the serial console, [please check
+here](../../../support/troubleshooting_faq/#micropython-crashes-every-time-i-connect-to-it-)
+!*

 Not only is the terminal a great way to try stuff out, it also allows easy
 access to The Badge's file system.
 Type `import os`, then `os.listdir("/")` to
 see the root filesystem.
 A FAT partition is mounted on the badge's internal